Part of our Build your own financial plan series

 Do you want to buy a home with a yard for your dog?
 Be free of student loan debt?
 Put the brakes on your credit card habit?

 To accomplish any of those things, you need financial goals.
-“Setting financial goals can help you prioritize,” Heather Winston, assistant director, retirement and income solutions, Principal®, says.
+“Setting financial goals can help you prioritize,” says Heather Winston, assistant director of financial advice and planning at Principal®.
 “They’re a way of giving you a clear idea of why you’re saving your hard-earned money.”

-Setting goals is one thing; 85% of people already have their sights set on doing everything from saving more for retirement to paying off student loans.1 But transforming those dreams into reality is another thing.
+Setting goals is one thing.
+But transforming those dreams into reality is another.
 We’ve got a five-step doable plan to help you achieve them.
 Use our fillable financial goals worksheet (PDF) as you work through it.

 1. Give your money a “job.”